 The Lone Wolf Died Alone.

 That’s what they don’t tell you.
-If you believe that you can do everything on you’re own, You’re right.
+If you believe that you can do everything on you’re own, Your right.

 Except everything you do will be terrible.